George Sawatzky: Education and career

 George A. Sawatzky earned in 1965 his B.S. in physics with Honours from the University of Manitoba and there in 1969 his PhD with thesis Some properties of Ferrimagnetic Spinels and their determination with the Mössbauer effect under the supervision of Allan H. Morrish.
 From 1969 to 1971 Sawatzky was a post-doc and member of the group led by Adrianus "Ad" J. Dekker and L. H. V. (Lucas) van der Woude at the University of Groningen and there from 1971 to 1979 was an associate professor and from 1979 to 1985 a professor in the Physical Chemistry Department.
 From 1985 to 2001 he was Professor of Applied and Solid State Physics at the University of Groningen.
 From 1986 to 1997 he was also director of the Materials Science Centre at the University of Groningen.
 In 2001 he was appointed a professor at the University of British Columbia.
 From 2002 to 2007, Sawatzky was Director of the Advanced materials and process engineering Laboratory at UBC and from 2010 to the present, he is Director of the Quantum Matter Institute and the MP/UBC Quantum Materials centre at UBC.
-He is one of the directors of the Max Planck Institute.
 He has been a visiting professor at the University of Osaka and the University of Paris.
-He has been the thesis advisor of over 40 doctoral students, at least 14 of whom have found employment as university professors.